Awonnie/Simulator-2.0/README.md

 I am not responsible for any errors, mishaps, or damages that may occur from using this code.
 Use at your own risk.
 This code is provided as-is, with no warranty of any kind.

+The design and images on the simulator follows the theme of our submission video.
+You may reference our submisison video here: https://drive.google.com/file/d/1GPRpnJ904-zo72LHedQKrGKQRGebGnvu/view?usp=sharing

 # Acknowledgements

 I used [pysonekyaw](https://github.com/pyesonekyaw)'s simulator as a boilerplate and improved it significantly, such as adding no-direction obstacles, being able to change the robot's starting position, and revamped the user interface to make it more modern and intuitive.